 This is the website for the International Network of Co-operative Inquirers!

 We are a group of people from all around the world who are interested in undertaking research using Co-operative Inquiry.
-We come from Australia, Canada, Ireland and New Zealand, and we have a range of qualifications including social work, teaching, philosophy, science, geography and psychology.
+We come from Australia, Canada, England, Ireland, New Zealand, Spain and USA, and we have a range of qualifications including social work, teaching, philosophy, science, geography and psychology.

 Our History

 In 2013 John Healy, Cass Hearn and Monica Short conducted a co-operative inquiry on the topic of believing in students living with disabilities.
-Since that first project many years ago, the group has grown to 34 members and counting, and we have produced at least 13 human-service related projects and publications using the co-operative inquiry methodology.
+Since that first project many years ago, the group has grown, and we have now produced more than 30 education, health or human-service related projects and publications using the co-operative inquiry methodology.

 Who are we?